davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/convert-to-plain-text.md

 merging commits) as if it was a wiki page.
 This tool is especially valuable for e.g. testing the features supported by [GitLab Flavored Markdown (GLFM) | GitLab]( https://docs.gitlab.com/ee/user/markdown.html).
 GitHub provides nearly the same feature for testing GHFM.

+GitLab's Web IDE lets you take notes on even e.g. a tablet.
 It's critical to be using a build system like `bazel` if you're using these tools to avoid long builds for nothing but documentation changes.

+### Convert emails to plain text

+All notes are TODo, even emails-to-self.
+They are all *begging* to be read.
+For example, if they're statements, then you can treat them as a reminder TODo or training data.
+If they're large tasks, you can treat them as a standard TODo (though even reading the story is a reminder of the details of a potential improvement).
+If they're a question, then there's implied value in being able to answer the question (effectively a standard TODo).

+Don't spend significant time "copying" notes (i.e. not copying but actually reading and improving email notes on their way to plain text).
+Instead, copy the notes as quickly as possible (get them in version control and plain text).
+Only then clean them up (i.e. read them in detail) and consider an [](./organize-notes.md) action.
+Whenever possible, just copy and paste!

 % ## Additional Training Data